elliottdehn/impulse/README.md

 3. By unit and integration testing my code, I was able to integrate a 1500 line refactor, and only needed to fix a small handful of resulting bugs.
 This startled me, and cemented the value of tests forever.

 # Lessons Learned
 1. Start from the top, every time!
-It seems I have a habit of starting with the most complicated parts of the application living at the bottom of the stack; this is almost always a mistake.
+It seems I have a habit of starting with the most complicated ("mathy") parts of an application living at the bottom of the stack; this is almost always a mistake.
 2. In addition to starting from the top, it's a good idea to write your tests first.
 Writing tests first ensures effective test coverage, but it also encourages better, more modular, more "usable and reusable" designs.
 You're highly unlikely to shoot yourself in the foot if you start with tests.
 3. I learned a bit about functional programming by virtue of Dart's method tear-off feature.
 As a result, I've bought a textbook to further my study functional programming (using Scala).
-You can find the repo for that here:
+The repository for that is somewhere on my profile.